I Thought I’d Escaped the 20th Century, Artist Statement

 A World Without Divisions

-Today’s focus on political issues involving migration and cultural or religious conflict, along with challenges to received notions of tolerance and who we should love, has heightened our awareness of the divisions we’ve inherited.
-By contrast, this video is a seamless, perfect whole, with no beginning, middle or end.
+Today’s focus on political issues involving migration and cultural or religious conflict – along with challenges to received notions of tolerance and who we should love – has heightened our awareness of the divisions we’ve inherited.
+By contrast, this video is a seamless, perfect whole.
+It has no beginning, middle or end.
 It dramatizes the dissolution of traditional ideologies and old models of belonging.
-What’s taking its place is a fluid reformation and renewal of alternative social forms.
-But this is an organic perfection – its strength comes out of the analog variations found within its individual raw materials.

-CGI, the Gesture in Music, and Visual Art
+The Gesture in Music and Visual Art

 Dissolving 20th Century Material Into Idea